chloealbright/DevHiveMind/Databases/Types of Tables in logical database models.md

 10. **Queue Tables**: These tables are used to implement message queues, often in messaging systems.
 They store messages to be processed asynchronously.

 12. **Linking or Junction Tables**: In many-to-many relationships, linking or junction tables are used to connect records from two other tables.
-They resolve the many-to-many relationship into two one-to-many relationships.
+They resolve the many-to-many relationship into two one-to-many relationships.  linking tables model pure relationships rather than entities, the rows of an linking table do not represent entities.
+Instead, they describe the relationships among the entities the table represents.

 13. **Blob Tables**: Blob (Binary Large Object) tables store binary data, such as images, documents, or multimedia files.
 They are used to manage and retrieve large binary data efficiently.